ccmywish/ghcurl/README.md

 Download files and install from Github releases.

+It's quite easy to use `ghcurl`, because it can recognize your OS and arch, always give you the best option to download by default.
+What's more, You can search by regular expression, specify a version, and install it to a path or according to the environment variable `GHCURL_BIN_PATH` or just `/usr/local/bin`.
+The best of it is to automatically extract a tar/zip file to make the installation process smooth in a terminal.

+It may be difficult to use it on Windows, welcome contributions!

 </div>

 ## Usage

 Things can be easier.
 We consider these as popular binaries:  https://github.com/ibraheemdev/modern-unix

+Notice: `-i` means to install.

 ```bash
 # It knows that's sharkdp/fd
 ghcurl fd -i